-Key audit matter How our audit addressed the key audit matter Carrying value of goodwill and intangible assets with indefinite lives Refer to note 13 \$653million In assessing the models, our audit procedures included, amongst others: At 30 June 2018, the Group recognised \$594million of goodwill and \$58.9million of intangible assets with indefinite lives (trade names).
-At least annually, an impairment test is Assessing whether the division of the Group's goodwill and intangible assets into CGUs, was consistent with our knowledge of the Group's operations and internal Group reporting, based on discussions with Management and our understanding of the operation of the Group's business.
-Performed by the Group to assess whether the carrying value of the goodwill and intangible assets with indefinite lives, in each of the Group's cash generating units (CGUs) are recoverable based on a 'value in use' discounted cashflow model, or 'fair value less costs of disposal' model (the models).
-Where a shortfall in value is identified, an impairment charge is recognised in the consolidated statement of comprehensive income.
-Significant judgement is required by the Group to estimate the key assumptions in the models to determine the recoverable amount of the goodwill and intangible assets and the amount of any resulting impairment (if any).
-The most significant areas of judgement relate to: Group's business.
-Assessing whether the grouping of CGUs appropriately included the assets, liabilities and cash flows directly attributable to each CGU and a reasonable allocation of corporate overheads.
-Testing that forecast cash flows used in the models were consistent with the Group's most up-to-date budgets and business plans formally approved by the Board.
-Assessing the Group's historical ability to forecast cash flows by comparing budgets with reported actual results for the past year.
-Assessing the sensitivity to change of key assumptions used in the models that either individually or collectively would be required cash flow forecasts, including the terminal value forecast for assets to be impaired. short-term and future growth rates in revenue and EBITDA margin Together with PwC valuation experts, evaluating whether the discount rates used in the models appropriately reflected the risks of the CGUs by comparing the discount rates to \circ $$ the discount rate adopted in the models industry and market factors.

-relief from royalty rate, in determining the fair value less costs to sell value of trade names.
+Key audit matter

+Carrying value of goodwill and intangible assets with indefinite lives Refer to note 13 \$653million

+- At 30 June 2018, the Group recognised \$594million of goodwill and \$58.9million of intangible assets with indefinite lives (trade names). - At least annually, an impairment test is performed by the Group to assess whether the carrying value of the goodwill and intangible assets with indefinite lives, in each of the Group's cash generating units (CGUs) are recoverable based on a 'value in use' discounted cashflow model, or 'fair value less costs of disposal' model (the models).
+Where a shortfall in value is identified, an impairment charge is recognised in the consolidated statement of comprehensive income. - Significant judgement is required by the Group to estimate the key assumptions in the models to determine the recoverable amount of the goodwill and intangible assets and the amount of any resulting impairment (if any).
+The most significant areas of judgement relate to: - $\circ \;\;$ cash flow forecasts, including the terminal value forecast - o short-term and future growth rates in revenue and EBITDA margin - o the discount rate adopted in the models - relief from royalty rate, in determining the fair value less costs to sell value of trade names.